affiqdarimy/crystal/README.md

-# 🌟 Qamara Boutique - Crystal Discovery Website
+# 🌟 Qamara Butiq - Crystal Discovery Website

 A beautiful, interactive website for discovering different types of crystals with their healing properties, characteristics, and benefits.